ManyiLi12345/GRAINS/README.md

 This is the code for our paper "GRAINS: Generative Recursive Autoencoders for INdoor Scenes".

+## Requirements
+The code has been tested on the following.
+To re-run our code, we recommend the following to work with:
+Windows 10
+Python 2.7
+Pytorch 0.3
+MATLAB (2017a)

 ## Data preparation
 We use indoor scenes represented as herarchies for the training.
 To create the training data, first donwload the [original SUNCG Dataset](http://suncg.cs.princeton.edu/) and extract `house`, `object`, `room_wcf` folder under the path `./0-data/SUNCG/`.